Neo-Assyrian Empire: Social classes, hierarchy and economy

 At the top of society was the king.
 Below the king were (in descending order of prestige and power) the crown prince, the royal family, the royal court, administrators and army officers.
 From the time Ashurnasirpal II designated Nimrud as the new capital of the empire onwards, eunuchs held a high position.
 The highest offices both in the civil administration and the army were typically occupied by eunuchs with deliberately obscure and lowly origins, since this ensured that they would be loyal to the king.
 The members of the royal court were often handpicked from among the urban elites by eunuchs.

 Below the higher classes were the Assyrian "citizens", (Note: For a lack of a better term; there was no corresponding ancient Assyrian term or clearly defined legal status.) semi-free laborers (usually mostly made up of deportees) and then slaves.
 There was not a large number of slaves, who were made up of prisoners of war and of Assyrians unable to pay their debts and were thus reduced to debt bondage.
 In many cases, Assyrian family groups or "clans" formed large population groups within the empire referred to as tribes.
 (Note: Not to be confused with modern Assyrian tribes) It was possible through steady service to the Assyrian state bureaucracy for a family to move up the social ladder; in some cases stellar work conducted by a single individual enhanced the status of their family for generations.
-Foreigners could also reach high positions with attestations of individuals with Aramean names in high positions by the end of the 8th century BC.
+Foreigners could also reach high positions with attestations of individuals with Aramean names in high positions by the end of the 8th century BCE.
 Though most of the preserved sources only give insight into the higher classes, the vast majority of the population would have been farmers who worked land owned by their families.